 If you are going to fly, you can end up saving a lot by checking flight prices several times and on various websites.

-Airfares have dynamic prices, which means that they go up and down a lot.
+Airfares have dynamic pricing, which means that they go up and down a lot.

 On Skyscanner you can set up price alerts with alarms for destinations you intend to travel to, and you will also find the cheapest flights available.

-Many people like to spend money on gambling such as lotto and betting, but in the vast, vast majority of cases, it always ends up in a loss that will never pay off.
+Many people like to spend money on things like the lotto and betting, but in the vast, vast majority of cases, it always ends up in a loss that will never get recovered.

-Instead, put the amount you would have spent on such activities into a savings account, mutual fund or shares.
+Instead, put that money you would have spent on such activities into a savings account, mutual fund or shares.

 Why work out at an expensive gym if you can work out at a cheaper one?